vika-v-v/table-with-filters-and-sorting/README.md

 </pre>

 You can find the example usage of the table in the component <a href="src\app\demo">demo</a>, to change the data insert your own one in <a href="src\app\demo\demo.component.ts">demo.component.ts</a>, to change the tables theme, positioning, size and so on, use <a href="src\app\demo\demo.component.css">demo.component.css</a> and <a href="src\app\demo\demo.component.html">demo.component.html</a>.
 You will find the detailed explanation as to how the tables work in the section 'Code Structure' below.

+# Customizing the table
+Changing the text filter to object filter and back

+## Adding the theme